Filed under: Cloud Engineering · AI Infrastructure · Local Lab

 }'

-Streaming test
+Streaming

-Tokens should arrive word-by-word in your terminal:
+Tokens should arrive incrementally:

 curl -X POST http://localhost:8080/v1/chat/completions \